antoinewaugh/aunit/README.md

 # TestEvents & Test Build Process

+## Aunit Commands

+Aunit supports two primary commands, `build` and `test`.

+The `build` command takes no arguments, and builds all projects located in the $AUNIT_PROJECT_HOME directory ($AUNIT_HOME/workspace by default).

+The `test` command has two optional arguments:

+`aunit test` runs all tests located under $AUNIT_PROJECT_HOME `aunit test ProjectName` runs all tests located under the folder matching `ProjectName` within $AUNIT_PROJECT_HOME.
+`aunit test ProjectName TestEvent` applies the same filter as above, but also ensures only test events whose filename match the TestEvent filter will run.

+For example, the 'Math' project located in $AUNIT_HOME/workspace can be run using the command `aunit test Math`.
+If a user wishes to run the IntegerTest.mon specifically, they can call `aunit test Math IntegerTest.mon`.

+Finally, filtering is supported, such that `aunit test Math Integer*` would run any test whos name starts with 'Integer' and is located under the Math project.

 ## TestEvent Signature

 A *TestEvent* is any *.mon file which matches the aunit *TestEvent* template - that is, it contains all of the following annotations: